-5.106.
+5.109.
 The regulatory body should establish procedures for any subsequent amendment, renewal, suspension or revocation of the authorization of a discharge.
 The date of renewal should be specified in the authorization issued to the operating organization.

-5.107.
+5.110.
 The results of regulatory actions such as inspections, reviews and assessments, and feedback from operational performance (e.g. feedback on the exceeding of limits and conditions or on incidents), should be taken into account in making decisions on the amendment, renewal, suspension or revocation of an authorization.

-5.108.
-The approval of the regulatory body should be obtained before any changes that may affect doses or the safety of operations are made.
+5.111.
+The approval of the regulatory body should be obtained before any changes that may significantly affect doses or the safety of operations are made.
 When such changes may affect the discharges from the facility, the regulatory body should review the authorization and revise it as necessary.
+Any changes to authorized discharge limits should be communicated to all interested parties.